EdnaEze/EdnaEze/README.md

 # 👋 Hi, I’m Edna Eze

 - Thanks for visiting my GitHub portfolio!
-I am a Data Science student at University of Sussex.

 📫 How to reach me
 - www.linkedin.com/in/EdnaEze